 FreshStop is one of South Africa's leading forecourt retail brands, bringing 24-hour shopping convenience to forecourts.

-Astron Energy, which operates the Caltex network under license from Chev-

-According to Farista, sites featuring a FreshStop have seen significant returns in terms of revenue and traffic as a result of the prime convenience store offering.

-Added Boyle: "Our figures show that when a fuel forecourt store converts to the Freshexperience
+Astron Energy, which operates the Caltex network under license from Chev- According to Farista, sites featuring a FreshStop have seen significant returns in terms of revenue and traffic as a result of the prime convenience store offering.
+Added Boyle: "Our figures show that when a fuel forecourt store converts to the Freshing its 15-year journey with FreshStop, part of the Food Lover's Market group of companies.

-Stop brand, the frangrowth in fuel volume,

-and the FreshStop

-brands experienced

-60% on average per

-year compound growth

-chisees

-ing its 15-year journey with FreshStop, part of the Food Lover's Market group of companies.

 Astron Energy operates a network of Astron Energy and Caltex service stations.
 Currently, over 330 service stations feature a FreshStop, which house a number of on-the-go food offerings, as well as internationally renowned coffee brand Seattle Coffee Company at selected sites.
-Astron Energy CEO

-Thabiet Booley said:
+Astron Energy CEO Thabiet Booley said:

 24-hour convenience. experience."
 This continued win-FreshStop Joe Boyle added, "We ning partnership with Astron Energy will are delighted with the ensure that we can extended agreement.
-The partnership has continue to grow our seen the creation of ever-expanding footprint, offering over 200 7 000 new jobs, and 000 daily South Afriwe've successfully established the Crispy can customers incred-Chicken, Sausage Saible value, variety and loon, Grill to Go and a world-class forecourt Seattle Coffee as popular food and beverage brands within our stores."
+The partnership has continue to grow our ever-expanding footseen the creation of print, offering over 200 7 000 new jobs, and 000 daily South Afriwe've successfully established the Crispy can customers incred-Chicken, Sausage Saible value, variety and loon, Grill to Go and a world-class forecourt Seattle Coffee as popular food and beverage brands within our stores."
 Across its 330 stores, FreshStop boasts Seattle Coffee Company outlets at 126 stores, Crispy Chicken at 154, Grill-to-Go at 102, Fill A Kota at 42, Sausage Saloon at 22, and Manron, launched its new brand in late 2021 and rebranded the first of its over 800 sites in August 2022.
 Astron Energy GM Retail and Marketing, Farouk Farista, said: